clechasseur/auxiliaire/README.md

 When `auxiliaire` downloads a solution, it stores a backup state file in the solution folder in the `.auxiliaire` directory.
 This file is used to determine whether a solution has been updated with (a) new iteration(s).
-When this occurs, by default, `auxiliaire` will download the new version; this can be controlled via the `--overwrite` command-line argument.
+When this occurs, by default, `auxiliaire` will download the new version; this can be controlled via the `--overwrite` argument.

+It is also possible to download _every_ iteration of each solution via the `--iterations` argument.
+Iterations will be stored in a subdirectory called `_iterations`.
+All iterations submitted will be downloaded, unless `--status published` is used, in which case only published iterations will be kept.

 In order to communicate with the Exercism platform, `auxiliaire` needs an API token.
 By default, if the [Exercism CLI tool](https://exercism.org/docs/using/solving-exercises/working-locally) is installed, `auxiliaire` will reuse the API token configured for it.
-If the Exercism CLI is not installed, a valid API token will need to be passed to `auxiliaire` via the `--token` command-line argument.
+If the Exercism CLI is not installed, a valid API token will need to be passed to `auxiliaire` via the `--token` argument.
 This token can be found in the [Exercism Settings](https://exercism.org/settings/api_cli).

 ## Questions?
 Comments?